-1) Water Your Plants and Trees Before the Temp Drops Below Freezing:
+1) Water Your Plants and Trees BEFORE it Drops Below Freezing:

 This tip surprises many people, but dehydration is a major risk associated with freezing cold weather.
 High wind (or even cold breezes) coupled with winter sunshine cause a higher rate of water transpiration in trees and plants.
 Another advantage to watering is that moist soil can absorb more heat.
 As a preventative measure, we recommend watering your plants during dry periods leading up to cold weather snaps.